drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 - If on Windows 10 Home, you'll need to first [enable WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and then follow this guide: https://docs.docker.com/docker-for-windows/install-windows-home/

-Install NodeJS 14 LTS from here: https://nodejs.org/en/
+Install NodeJS 14 LTS from here: https://nodejs.org/download/release/v14.19.3/

-Follow this guide to set up a proper environment for React Native: https://reactnative.dev/docs/environment-setup/
+Follow this guide to set up a proper environment for React Native v0.64: https://reactnative.dev/docs/0.64/environment-setup

 Follow this guide to install an Android emulator which can be used to run the mobile app: https://developer.android.com/studio/run/emulator/